 Step 3: Red-Eye Removal and Other “Blemishes”

-On the far left side of your screen you'll see a series of icons- select the one that looks like a lipstick and then scroll down to find the Red-Eye Remover.
+On the far left side of your screen, you'll see a series of icons- select the one that looks like a face and then scroll down to find the Red-Eye Remover.
 This is so simple to use, that there is no excuse not to remove those glowing red eyeballs in your photos that you intend to use for digital scrapbooking!